vc-csv13/EX03-Nifty/README.md

 Be sure that you fork the project first and use the URL from the forked project when you clone it in CLion.

-This assignment is based on the Programming Project 7 from Chapter3 of the text book, _Absolute CC++_, on page 139 (5th Edition).
+This assignment is based on the Programming Project 7 from Chapter 3 of the text book, _Absolute C++_, on page 139 (5th Edition).
 This project acted as a basis for this assignment, and as such the description here is the source of truth.
 Remember: when in doubt consult this assignment description.

 ### Writing the code for this Project